SFDO-Tooling/CumulusCI/docs/dev.rst

 Create QA Configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Out-of-the-box, the ``config_dev`` and ``config_qa`` flows are the same.
+For the most part ``config_dev`` and ``config_qa`` flows are the same.
 Many teams have a requirement for additional configurations to be deployed when performing QA, but not when developing a new feature.

     Example: Salesforce.org teams often modify the ``config_qa`` flow to deploy configurations that pertain to large optional features in a package.
-These configurations are subsequently tested by the product's robot test suites.
+These configurations are subsequently tested by the product's Robot Framework test suites.

 To capture your own QA configurations, spin up a new org...